-The Commission's plan calls for an expansion of training opportunities in North America.
-Student bodies and faculties of current training institutions will be enlarged; new training programs for specialized fields and subjects will be developed; leadership training programs will be established; tatel in-service education for practicing educators will be espaceded y to accomplish this, substantial funding will be scented for program development, for additional faculty positions, and for student fellowships.
+The Commission's plan calls for an expansion of training opportunities in North America and in Israel.
+Student bodies and faculties of current training institutions will be enlarged; new training programs for specialized fields and subjects will be developed; leadership training programs will be established; inservice education for practicing educators will be intensified; and the important contribution of Israel to each one of these areas will be expanded.
+To accomplish this, substantial funding will be sought for program development, for additional faculty positions, and for student fellowships.
 One foundation participating in the Commission's work has already made significant grants to help initiate such efforts.